-Growing up in a small town in Poland, I was always aware that I was different.
+Growing up in a small town, I was always aware that I was different.
 That I didn’t belong.
 I struggled to find my place and to feel accepted, and this story followed me into adulthood and my life in the corporate world.

-Although I was ambitious and hard working, I never felt like I could bring my whole self to my work in the financial industry.
+Although I was ambitious and hard working, living and working in several countries, I never felt like I could bring my whole self to work.
 I felt as though key aspects of my identity – being gay and an immigrant – were somehow limiting my life and needed to be hidden.
+I didn’t belong.

 My professional identity came into question next when I accepted a new role in a new country, and soon realised that it just wasn’t me and I experienced burnout as a result.